Christine-Anderson/museum-app/README.md

 ## Views
 Users of the system will have two diferent access levels: employees (which itself has diferent views depending on employee positon), and customers.
-The front desk staf have access to tcket and visitor informaton and can sell tckets and update visitor informaton, archivists modify the artcle informaton, and curators can manage the collectons and exhibits.
-For the customers of the museum, visitors can view tcket informaton and exhibit and actvity schedules, and owners can view their contract and informaton about their artcle on loan to the museum.
+The front desk staf have access to ticket and visitor informaton and can sell tckets and update visitor informaton, archivists modify the article informaton, and curators can manage the collectons and exhibits.
+For the customers of the museum, visitors can view ticket informaton and exhibit and actvity schedules, and owners can view their contract and informaton about their artcle on loan to the museum.

 ## Tools
-This project will be done using PHP/Oracle, specifcally the CPSC department’s installaton of Oracle.
+This project will be done using PHP/Oracle, specifically the CPSC department’s installaton of Oracle.
 For front-end we are using JavaScript, ReactJS, and HTML.

 ## Details
-If an artcle is on loan to another museum, the locaton will be to set to onLoan.
-Ticket price is based on the ageCategory of the tcket, for example youth, adult, and senior.
+If an article is on loan to another museum, the location will be to set to onLoan.
+Ticket price is based on the ageCategory of the ticket, for example youth, adult, and senior.
 We will analyze for database redundancies in Milestone 2 which will likely occur as a result of this functonal dependency.
 Only contracts that are complete and accepted by the museum will be stored in the database.